Gravitational wave

 As two black holes orbit closer to one another, they emit gravitational waves, the frequency of which increases to a peak as the black holes coalesce.

-Gravitational waves are waves of spacetime distortion and curvature that propagate at the speed of light; these are produced by relative motion between gravitating masses.
-They were proposed by Oliver Heaviside in 1893 and then later by Henri Poincaré in 1905 as the gravitational equivalent of electromagnetic waves.
-In 1916, Albert Einstein demonstrated that gravitational waves result from his general theory of relativity as "ripples in spacetime".
+Gravitational waves are waves of spacetime curvature produced by the relative motion of gravitating masses and which propagate away at the speed of light.
+They were first predicted by Albert Einstein as a consequence of his general theory of relativity, appearing as "ripples in spacetime curvature".

+Hundreds of these gravitational waves have since then been observed, first indirectly using binary-pulsar observations and, since 2015, directly through dedicated observatories.

 Gravitational waves transport energy as gravitational radiation, a form of radiant energy similar to electromagnetic radiation.
 Newton's law of universal gravitation, part of classical mechanics, does not provide for their existence, instead asserting that gravity has instantaneous effect everywhere.
 Gravitational waves therefore stand as an important relativistic phenomenon that is absent from Newtonian physics.

 Gravitational-wave astronomy has the advantage that, unlike electromagnetic radiation, gravitational waves are not affected by intervening matter.
 Sources that can be studied this way include binary star systems composed of white dwarfs, neutron stars, and black holes; events such as supernovae; and the formation of the early universe shortly after the Big Bang.

 The first indirect evidence for the existence of gravitational waves came in 1974 from the observed orbital decay of the Hulse–Taylor binary pulsar, which matched the decay predicted by general relativity for energy lost to gravitational radiation.
 In 1993, Russell Alan Hulse and Joseph Hooton Taylor Jr. received the Nobel Prize in Physics for this discovery.

 The first direct observation of gravitational waves was made in September 2015, when a signal generated by the merger of two black holes was received by the LIGO gravitational wave detectors in Livingston, Louisiana, and in Hanford, Washington.
 The 2017 Nobel Prize in Physics was subsequently awarded to Rainer Weiss, Kip Thorne and Barry Barish for their role in the direct detection of gravitational waves.